Is Envestio a scam?

 Buyback on Envestio has nothing to do with the one I find on Mintos.
 On Mintos my loan is bought back in case of late payments, on Envestio the lender has to right to ask for rebuy when the loan is still active.

 Was it tested by anyone yet it this 16 months of Envestio’s existence?

 Envestio states that it has enough liquidity to perform the buyback.

-5% is the price to pay (plus special conditions, if any).
+5% is the price to pay for buyback (plus special conditions, if any).